The areas are: Bairro Alto, Alfama, Alcântara, Príncipe Real, Avenida da Liberdade, Graça and São Vicente and Mouraria

 The hotel also operates as an art gallery.
 But if you get bored with the art, you can always just admire the views over Central Lisbon from your French balcony.

 We hope you’re as charmed by Lisbon as we are.
 Events in Lisbon have a special atmosphere about them, and as European standards go, it’s a pretty cheap place to do business!
+There are also plenty of things to do in Lisbon alongside your event.

 If you want to know more about events in this city, we’d love to hear from you!